Saint Ursula: History

 There is only one church dedicated to Saint Ursula in the United Kingdom.
 It is located in Wales at Llangwyryfon, Ceredigion.

-The Virgin Islands and the Ursulines are named in her honor.
+The Ursulines and the Virgin Islands are named after Saint Ursula and her companions.

-Legend of the Eleven Thousand Companions
+Legend of St Ursula and the Eleven Thousand Companions

 Lack of historical credibility

-The Catholic Encyclopedia (1912) article on Saint Ursula states that "this legend, with its countless variants and increasingly fabulous developments, would fill more than a hundred pages.
+The Catholic Encyclopedia (1912) article on Ursula states that "this legend, with its countless variants and increasingly fabulous developments, would fill more than a hundred pages.
 Various characteristics of it were already regarded with suspicion by certain medieval writers, and since [Caesar] Baronius have been universally rejected".
-Neither Jerome nor Gregory of Tours refers to Ursula in his writings.
+Neither Jerome nor Gregory of Tours refer to Ursula in their writings.
 Gregory of Tours mentions the legend of the Theban Legion, to whom a church that once stood in Cologne was dedicated.
 The most important hagiographers (Bede, Ado, Usuard, Notker the Stammerer, Hrabanus Maurus) of the early Middle Ages also do not enter Ursula under 21 October, her feast day.